Swimming Vacation Lake Powell

 The early afternoon will be devoted to a short hike between Boundary Butte and Dominguez Butte.
 You will see some amazing high rock formations and narrow parts formed by the power of natural water.
 After our hike, we are going back in the water to swim our next mile and a half straight south into the Face Canyon.
 We are going to swim by serrated sandstone formations of unusual shapes and colors.
 When we are finished with swimming, our powerboats will take us back to the marina and to our hotel transportation.
 Dinner in Page.

 P.S.
-Rainbow Bridge is weather permitted and in case of strong winds we use an alternative plan for this day.
-If so, we usually visit the Last Chance Bay and West Canyon.
+In case of strong winds we will use an alternative plan (location) for this day.

 On our final day we will travel for a swim and exploration of the Navajo Canyon which is known as the longest tributary of the Lake Powell and home of the Navajo Indian Reservation.
 Lake Powell is adjacent to the Navajo Nation, the United States´ largest Native American Tribe.
 Our base will be in the middle of the canyon surrounded by the sandy beaches and Navajo trails.
 We are going to do a morning 1.8-mile-swim around one of the canyon´s meanders and walls which reach up to 600 feet high.